Grien25/DAITK/src/ide/frontend/FE-README.md

 The GUI will ask for your game ISO and (if needed) the path to `decomp-toolkit`.
-After extracting the ISO you can rename the project GameID and run Stage 1.
+After extracting the ISO you can rename the project GameID, view the SHA-1 of `main.dol`, edit the configuration files, and run Stage 1.